Pirakashan/IoT-Embedded-Temperature-Humidity/README.md

 - Wokwi Simulation Platform

 ## 💻 How to Use
 1. Open the Wokwi simulation link above.
+2. The main code file is `sketch.ino`.
-2. Upload the `main.ino` code to the ESP32 in the simulation.
+3. Upload the `sketch.ino` code to the ESP32 in the simulation.
-3. Run the simulation and monitor the temperature & humidity readings.
+4. Run the simulation and monitor the temperature & humidity readings.
-4. Optional: Connect to a web dashboard or Blynk app for real-time monitoring.
+5. Optional: Connect to a web dashboard or Blynk app for real-time monitoring.

 ## Screenshot
 <img width="1810" height="762" alt="IoT Temperature and Humidity Monitoring System" src="https://github.com/user-attachments/assets/1644a746-3a40-4c4e-b7dd-3ba59bf7a0f6" />